-Under Retrieved Context Theory, memory for temporal order naturally emerges from the combination of several mechanisms that operate during encoding and retrieval.
-We will illustrate this by describing the theory's account of the free recall task (we provide a more in-depth explanation in later sections).
+Under retrieved context theory, memory for temporal order naturally emerges from the combination of several mechanisms that operate during encoding and retrieval.
+We illustrate this by describing the theory's account of the free recall task (we provide a more in-depth explanation in later sections).
 In standard free recall, a list of items (usually words) is presented one at a time for study.
-At the end of the list, the subject is asked to recall as many items as possible in whatever order they come to mind.
+At the end of the list, the participant is asked to recall as many items as possible in whatever order they come to mind.